Unlock the power of alternative medicine

 How to read a study — quick checklist

-• Was the study randomized and controlled? (better quality)
+• Was the study randomized and controlled (RCTs are higher quality than uncontrolled reports)?

-• Was the sample size large enough and were results replicated?
+• Was the sample size adequate, and have results been replicated in other studies?

 • Were outcomes patient‑centred (pain, function, quality of life) rather than only surrogate markers?